 More than 60,000 people moved to Ontario from other countries during the first quarter of 2023, according to the Provincial government.
 That’s a lot of people arriving within a short period of time, but it’s all part of the government’s push to boost skilled labour in the province.
 All of this means that there’s a good chance your workplace will soon have a new hire who is also a new Canadian.

-Rodola Sibuma, Manager of Strategic Partnerships and Government Relations with WSPS, explains that the first step for a newcomer isn’t necessarily to look for a job right away.
+Jason Killoran, Manager of Industry Partnerships with WSPS, explains that the first step for a newcomer isn’t necessarily to look for a job right away.
 First, they need to get settled.
 “Settlement agencies will help with finding a place to live, getting kids registered in school, learning the area and how to get around on transit.
 Once people get used to their new surroundings and routines become established, they are ready to enter the workforce.

 5 tips to help new Canadians transition to working in Ontario